-The Queensland Resilience and Risk Reduction Fund (QRRRF) helps communities reduce the risk of, and better prepare for natural disasters.
+The Queensland Resilience and Risk Reduction Fund (QRRRF) helps communities mitigate and manage the risks associated with natural disasters.

-The Queensland Government is contributing $8.3 million while the Commonwealth Government is contributing $10.8 million to the 2020-21 round of the QRRRF.
+A total of $19.1 million is currently available, with the Queensland Government contributing $8.3 million while the Commonwealth Government is contributing $10.8 million to the 2021-22 round of the QRRRF.

-The Commonwealth component includes the $6 million Managing Disaster Risk Fund, which is for the 14 local government areas hardest hit by the 2019 North Queensland Monsoon Trough.
+The Commonwealth component includes the $6 million Managing Disaster Risk Fund, which is available to the 14 local government areas hardest hit by the 2019 North Queensland Monsoon Trough.

-Further information for applicants, including instructions on how to apply can be found in the 2020-21 Resilience and Risk Reduction Funding Guidelines.
+Further information for applicants can be found in the 2021-22 Queensland Resilience and Risk Reduction Funding Guidelines.

 Eligible applicants include: